in2code-de/luxold/readme.md

 ### Privacy Features

+- There is a plugin which allows the visitor to opt from tracking
+- The doNotTrack header of the browser will be respected
 - Toogle IP anonymize function
 - Toggle IP information enrichment over ipapi.com
 - Toggle Tracking of Pagevisits